SolidLabResearch/Bashlib/README.md

 # Bashlib
+The Bashlib-solid library provides a set of functions for interacting with Solid environments from Node.JS and the CLI.
-This repository contains a suite of functionality to facilitate use and development for Solid
+The aim is to provide shell-like functionality to facility the use of and development for the Solid ecosystem with a low requirement of specific knowledge of Solid and LDP.

+The [Bashlib Website](https://solidlabresearch.github.io/Bashlib/) includes both [a tutorial](https://solidlabresearch.github.io/Bashlib/tutorial/) for the tooling, as well as the [documentation](https://solidlabresearch.github.io/Bashlib/documentation/overview/).

+This library makes use of the [Developer tools by inrupt for Solid](https://docs.inrupt.com/developer-tools/javascript/client-libraries/using-libraries/) to support authorization, authentication and resource loading.
+To support querying requirements, this library makes use of the [Comunica Query engine](https://comunica.dev/).

 ## Requirements